Germany To Burn Beautiful, Clean Coal For 19 More Years

 German politicians couldn’t help but pat themselves on the back about this “historic accomplishment,” reports the L.A.
 Times.
 However, I think it’s important to question whether anything was really accomplished, other than politicians making grandiose gestures that are effectively free of substance.

 “It’s a big moment for climate policy in Germany that could make the country a leader once again in fighting climate change,” said Claudia Kemfert, professor for energy economics at the DIW Berlin, the German Institute for Economic Research.
 “It’s also an important signal for the world that Germany is again getting serious about climate change: a very big industrial nation that depends so much on coal is switching it off.”

 “Germany long saw itself as a global leader in fighting climate change but was forced to concede in recent years that it would by miss its target date of 2020 to reduce CO2 emissions by 40% from 1990.
 It is expected to be 32% below 1990 levels by next year.”

 What’s really interesting is that German intends to keep shuttering its nuclear power fleet.
 So far, Germany has shut down 12 of the nation’s 19 nuclear reactors.
 Instead of using coal or nuclear power, Germany will be counting on renewable energy to provide 65 percent to 80 percent of the country’s power by 2040.

-Germany’s decision to delay their exist from coal is a nod to sanity in a situation that sorely lacks it.
+Germany’s decision to delay their exit from coal is a nod to sanity in a situation that sorely lacks it.
 For all the chastising Angela Merkel does of President Trump, her country will continue to lean upon coal, the fuel source that Trump has championed, for the next two decades.
-Who knows if the plants will even close then, all the politicians who announced this “historic accomplishment” will likely be out of office.
+Who knows if the coal plants will even close then, all the politicians who announced this “historic accomplishment” will likely be out of office.

 Classic politics, all show and no substance.